 Emerging parallel to the effort to standardize computing technology were methods of tying together physical objects as they moved from point-to-point.
-Most notable in this effort was the Automatic Car Identification (ACI) colour bar code system inaugurated by the North American Railroads in the late 1960’s, the grocery inter-industry product identification code program in 1969, the Plessey bar code use in European libraries in 1971, the use of Codabar by FedEx (1978) and the blood banking industry (1977), the U.S. Department of Defense standardized bar code marking in 1982, the automotive industry bar code program beginning with the publication of the AIAG B-1 symbology standard in 1984, and the health industry bar code standard HIBC in 1984, as well.
-By 1982 there were 45 identified methods of arranging bars and spaces to convey information.
+Most notable in this effort was the Automatic Car Identification (ACI) colour bar code system inaugurated by the North American Railroads in the late 1960’s, the grocery inter-industry product identification code program in 1969, the Plessey bar code use in European libraries in 1971, the use of Codabar by FedEx (1978) and the blood bank industry (1977), the U.S. Department of Defense standardized bar code marking in 1982, the automotive industry bar code program beginning with the publication of the AIAG B-1 symbology standard in 1984, and the health industry bar code standard HIBC in 1984, as well.
+By 1982 there were 45 identified methods of arranging bars and spaces to encode and convey information.

 The first national standard for bar code technology was published as the American National Standard for materials handling — bar code symbols on unit loads and transport packages, in 1983.
 This standard recommended three of the growing number of bar code standards for use on shipping labels.
 Soon there were bar code standards published by private organizations, trade associations, consortia, and government agencies.
 Various industries were employing different methods of print quality and identifying fields of data.
 It quickly became evident that common, international standards were required if the industry was to truly flourish.

 In February 1994 Craig Harmon wrote to Mike Hogan at JTC 1 and in March 1994 made a presentation to JTC 1 in Phoenix, Arizona asking to establish a new subcommittee to address automatic data capture.
-From that request an ad hoc committee was formed, which provided its recommendations in November 1995 for a new JTC 1/SC to be formed.
+From that request, an ad hoc committee was formed, which provided its recommendations in November 1995 for a new JTC 1/SC to be formed.

 The UCC Effort